 Pilar Pascual, on that day, came dressed and ready to dance.
 Indeed, pose for us four times every Monday for four hours.
 As a ticket of appreciation, some students gave her posing drawings.

-Above is one best piece about her under the teacher’s request to paint it over Masonite wood.
+Above is one best pieces about her under the teacher’s request to paint it over Masonite wood.
 It is a smooth material and works well with brush strokes.
 But then, in the end, the artist decides what the finish will look like.

 Moreover, there is something about her subject and the painting.
-Years have passed, and it feels as painted yesterday.”
+Years have passed, and it feels as if it was painted yesterday.

-Afterward, the portrait is unique like the Cante Hondo; it ages like a glass of wine in a barrel as the year’s pass.
+Afterward, the portrait is unique, like the Cante Hondo; it ages like a glass of wine in a barrel as the years pass.
 Not ready to drink but prepared to be visually digested.